FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 interact very well with `react-query` lib (_we needed to add a global config to fix the issue_), instead of just resetting with the the inverse hook on a global `afterEach`.

+Eventually, we realized that some of our test utilities were too tied with specific tests.
+Consequently, we decided to create dedicated utilities for specific test files which re-use a more generic utility.
+We are talking, particularly, about `render` utilities in `app-test-utils` files.

 ## Background

 Let's take a step back and pretend that testing doesn't exist.
 Imagine you're